Manaswini1832/Javascript-Freecodecamp/README.md

 # Javascript freecodecamp

-This repo has been created to record what I'm learning from the javascript section of freecodecamp.
+This repo has been created to record what I'm learning from the Javascript section of freecodecamp.
 I am creating this after having finished the first module and half of the second module.
+It mostly contains code snippets from freecodecamp that best helped me understand the concept and also some of their own explanations.

 ### ES6:Class syntax to define a constructor function